chriszosh1/chriszosh1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Economics PhD student at Binghamton University.
-I study topics in Decision Theory, Game Theory, and Behavioral Economicswith a focus on learning models, Agent-Based simulation, and self-organizing systems.
+I'm an Economics PhD student at Binghamton University.
+I study topics in Decision Theory, Game Theory and Behavioral Economics with a focus on learning models, Agent-Based simulation, and self-organizing systems.